LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Constructors&Destructors.md

   int main() { cons S(); }

 Answer: prints nothing
-Here' S()' in 'main' is not considered an object even if the bracket is empty.
+Here' S()' in 'main' is not considered an object, it is a forward declaration of a function S of return type cons.

-41. What is the output of the code?
+34. What is the output of the code?

-  #include<iostream>
+  #include <iostream>
   using namespace std;

   class cons {
     public:
       int m;